tsaad-dev/drafts/rsvp-base/draft-teas-yang-rsvp-base.md

 ~~~~~~~~~~~
 {: #fig-highlevel title="RSVP high-level tree model view"}

-Configuration and state data are grouped to those applicable on per node
-(global), per interface, per neighbor, or per session.

-'globals':
+The following

+'router-level':

-> The globals container includes configuration and state data that is applicable globally and affects the RSVP protocol behavior.
+> The router-level scope configuration and state data are applicable to all
+> modeled objects under the top-level 'rsvp' container, and MAY affect the RSVP
+> protocol behavior.

 'interfaces':

 > The 'interfaces' container includes a list of RSVP enabled interfaces.
+It
-It also includes configuration and state data that are applicable to all interfaces.
-An entry in the interfaces list MAY carry its own configuration or state data.
-Any data or state under the "interfaces" container level is equally applicable to all interfaces unless it is explicitly overridden by configuration or state under a specific interface.
+> also includes RSVP configuration and state data that is applicable to all
+> interfaces.
+An entry in the interfaces list MAY carry its own configuration
+> or state data.
+Any data or state under the "interfaces" container level is
+> equally applicable to all interfaces unless it is explicitly overridden by
+> configuration or state under a specific interface.

 'neighbors' :

 > The 'neighbors' container includes a list of RSVP neighbors.
-An entry in the RSVP neighbor list MAY carry its own
+An entry in the
+> RSVP neighbor list MAY carry its own configuration and state relevant to the
-configuration and state relevant to the specific RSVP neighbor.
-RSVP neighbors can be dynamically discovered using RSVP signaling or explicitly configured.
+> specific RSVP neighbor.
+The RSVP neighbors can be dynamically discovered using
+> RSVP signaling, or can be explicitly configured.

 'sessions':

 > The 'sessions' container includes a list RSVP sessions.
-An entry in the RSVP session list MAY carry its own configuration and state relevant to a specific RSVP session.
-RSVP sessions are usually derived state that are created as result of signaling.
-This model defines attributes related to IP RSVP sessions as defined in {{?RFC2205}}.
+An entry in the RSVP
+> session list MAY carry its own configuration and state relevant to a specific
+> RSVP session.
+RSVP sessions are usually derived state that are created as
+> result of signaling.
+This model defines attributes related to IP RSVP
+> sessions as defined in {{?RFC2205}}.

+The defined YANG data model supports configuration inheritance for neighbors, and
+interfaces.
+Data nodes defined under the main container (e.g. the container
+that encompasses the list of interfaces, or neighbors) are assumed to apply
+equally to all elements of the list, unless overridden explicitly for a certain
+element (e.g. interface).

+## Model Notifications

+Modeling notifications data is key in any defined YANG data model. {{!RFC8639}} and
+{{!RFC8641}} define a subscription and push mechanism for YANG datastores.
+This
+mechanism currently allows the user to:

+- Subscribe notifications on a per client basis
+- Specify subtree filters {{!RFC6241}} or XPath filters {{!RFC8639}} so that only interested
+  contents will be sent.
+- Specify either periodic or on-demand notifications.

+# RSVP Base YANG Model

+The RSVP base module includes the core features and building blocks for modeling the RSVP
+protocol as described in {{CoreFeatures}}.

 ## Tree Diagram

-{{fig-rsvp-tree}} shows the YANG tree representation for configuration and state
+{{fig-rsvp-tree}} shows the YANG tree representation for configuration, state
-data that is augmenting the RSVP base module:
+data and RPCs that are covered in 'ietf-rsvp' YANG module:

 ~~~~~~~~~~~
 {::include ../../te/ietf-rsvp.yang.tree}